csci338/fall2025/pages/_assignments/lab10.md

 ## 1. Getting Started

-For this lab, there is no starter code.
+For this lab, there is **no starter code**.
 You will create everything yourself.
-Begin by navigating to your `class-exercises-fall2025` directory on your local machine and creating a new branch:
+Begin by navigating to your `class-exercises-fall2025` directory on your local machine:
+* Stage and commit any old work
+* Checkout your `main` branch
-* `git checkout -b lab10-b`
+* Create a new branch from `main`: `git checkout -b lab10-b`
 * Verify that you're on your new branch: `git branch`

 Now, create a brand new folder called `lab10`.